-Marine aquaculture (mariculture) takes place in Regions 1-7 of UK waters.
-The majority (over 99%) of marine fin fish aquaculture is based in the Scottish waters of Regions 1, 5, 6 & 7.
-Shellfish are cultured in all of the 7 regions with coastline using a wide variety of methods.
-Total UK production was 144,000 tonnes of finfish and 31,158 tonnes of shellfish (20% Scotland, 33% Northern Ireland, 47% England and Wales) in 2008.
+Marine aquaculture takes place in Regions 1-7 of UK waters.
+The majority (over 99%) of marine fin fish aquaculture is based in the Scottish waters of Regions 1, 5, 6 and 7.
+Shellfish are cultured in all of the seven regions with coastline using a wide variety of methods.
+Using the latest available data (Cefas pers.comm. and Ireland 2009; BIM, 2009) total UK and Ireland production was 172740 tonnes of finfish (0% England, <1% Wales, 92% Scotland, <1% N Ireland, 7.3%

+Ireland) and 60,626 tonnes of shellfish (6.5% England, 13.8% Wales, 12.0% Scotland, 12.7% N Ireland, 55% Ireland).
 The dominant species currently produced are Atlantic salmon, mussels and oysters.
-In England and Wales, mariculture is primarily focussed on the

-1Marine Scotland, Marine Laboratory, 375 Victoria Road, Aberdeen, AB11 9DB culture of oysters and mussels, with some effort being put into the rearing of species such as lobsters.
+In England and Wales, mariculture is primarily focused on the culture of oysters and mussels, with some effort being put into the rearing of species such as lobsters.
 To date, there has been little published research or consensus opinion on the effects of climate change on UK mariculture.
 However, much can be inferred from the published literature on the effects of environmental variables on cultured species.
-Although the impacts suggested below are made predominately with respect to the Scottish aquaculture industry, many of the impacts may also be relevant for mariculture based in other UK coastal waters.
+Although the impacts suggested below are made predominately with respect to the Scottish aquaculture industry, many of the impacts may also be relevant for aquaculture based in other UK coastal waters.